JuliaAttic/QuDirac.jl/docs/state_math.md

   0.8944271909999159 ⟨ 1 |
 ```

 As you can see, the above calculations assume an *orthonormal* inner product for the involved states.
 This behavior is indicated by the state's type (e.g. `KronDelta` in `Ket{KronDelta,1}`).
-QuDirac has support for other kinds of inner products as well.
+DiracNotation has support for other kinds of inner products as well.
 To learn more, see the [Working with Inner Products](inner_products.md) section.